How to Build an Employee Advocacy Program

 1. Increase your reach by up to 10x more than a company’s corporate social channels.

-3. Save costs, employee shares generate on average 4 clicks on Facebook.
+3. Save costs, employee shares generate on average four clicks on Facebook.

-5. Succeed in recruiting, one third of companies see decreased time to hire, about half find an increase in quality of candidates and 43% in quantity of candidates.
+5. To succeed in recruiting, one-third of companies see decreased time to hire, about half find an increase in the quality of candidates, and 43% in the quantity of candidates.

 What’s the employee advocacy reach calculator?

-It’s actually a really, really simple formula.
-We can take a look at how many followers a company has for their official social media channels.
+It’s a simple formula.
+We can look at a company’s followers for its official social media channels.
 Let’s take EY, one of our clients.
-If we look at their Facebook, Twitter, LinkedIn followers, it’s a total of 1,200,000+ reach through their official company profiles, but then at the same time they have right around 190,000 employees.
-And actually from our SmarpShare data we can tell that an average user has 420 Facebook friends, 370 Twitter followers, and 348 LinkedIn connections.
-So if we multiply that network size with the amount of employees, it’s a ridiculous number.
-So the same thing as in the story, the intro, the communication potential in the employee networks is huge compared to the company following.
+If we look at their Facebook, Twitter, and LinkedIn followers, it’s a total of 1,200,000+ reach through their official company profiles, but then at the same time, they have right around 190,000 employees.
+From our SmarpShare data, we can tell that an average user has 420 Facebook friends, 370 Twitter followers, and 348 LinkedIn connections.
+So, if we multiply that network size by the number of employees, it’s ridiculous.
+So, the same thing as in the story, the intro, is that the communication potential in the employee networks is huge compared to the company following.

-The reach of the official social media channels for EY would be about 1.2 million, but with employee amplification it would be about 216 million.
-But obviously not all the employees are always going to share each story to each network, but still even with a smaller participation the increase in the reach is significant.
+The official social media channels for EY would reach about 1.2 million, but with employee amplification, it would be about 216 million.
+Obviously, not all employees will share each story on each network, but even with smaller participation, the increase in the reach is significant.

 What are the key elements of an employee advocacy strategy?

-I think first of all the most important thing is to get the positioning right, and the internal communication.
-So they should position it as a tool really for employees and how can these employees become better at what they do to reach some of their KPIs or their personal business objectives.
-And then only through that correct positioning that it’s a tool really for the employees, then the company can also reach some of the goals that they have put forth regarding their employee advocacy program.
-So just think about the positioning before sending out any invitations.
+I think, first of all, the most important thing is to get the positioning right and the internal communication.
+So, they should position it as a tool for employees and show how they can become better at what they do to reach some of their KPIs or personal business objectives.
+Only through that correct positioning, which is a tool really for the employees, can the company also reach some of the goals that they have put forth regarding their employee advocacy program.
+So, just think about the positioning before sending out any invitations.

-Obviously another step is identifying the user group that they want to roll out with.
-So sometimes we’ve had clients that want to roll out right away for everybody.
-Sometimes they have identified that they might have a brand ambassador program going on and then it’s natural that those people are the first ones that are going to get a crack at it, so to speak.
-But, yeah, have the positioning right, then identify the target group and carefully do the internal communication and hopefully also include the leadership in that and show some examples.
+Another step is identifying the user group they want to roll out with.
+So sometimes, we’ve had clients that want to roll out right away for everybody.
+Sometimes, they have identified that they might have a brand ambassador program going on, and then it’s natural that those people are the first ones who are going to get a crack at it, so to speak.
+But, yeah, have the positioning right, then identify the target group and carefully do the internal communication.
+Hopefully, also include the leadership in that and show some examples.

-And obviously then have a program manager as well, somebody who’s responsible, looking after the program.
-Not necessarily doing everything themselves but making sure that everything works well, and that there’s good communication also between us and the company.
-And then eventually the program hopefully starts growing organically but obviously doesn’t stop with sending out the invitations.
+They should also have a program manager, somebody responsible for looking after the program.
+We are not necessarily doing everything ourselves but ensuring that everything works well and that there’s good communication between us and the company.
+Eventually, the program will start growing organically, but obviously, it doesn’t stop with sending out invitations.
 It needs fresh content updating and taking care that it gets off to a good start and then after that hopefully grows organically.

-It’s gamified a little bit so you get points for your activity when you share and especially if you get a lot of traction for your post.
-So if you are able to come up with a clever kind of way to tell why you are sharing that particular article so you get more points for more clicks for that content.
+It’s gamified a little bit, so you get points for your activity when you share, especially if you get a lot of traction for your post.
+So, if you are able to come up with a clever way to tell why you are sharing that particular article, you get more points for more clicks for that content.

-And then there are several ways to recognise those employees, and we’ve noticed that the best thing is usually to actually have your management recognise those most active people online, if they’re already active on LinkedIn or Twitter, then have your CEO or someone from the management team actually give them a heads-up and tap on the back, “Hey, thanks for being active here.”
+There are several ways to recognize those employees, and we’ve noticed that the best thing is usually to have your management recognize those most active people online.
+If they’re already active on LinkedIn or Twitter, then have your CEO or someone from the management team actually give them a heads-up and tap on the back, “Hey, thanks for being active here.”

-Some companies find it really interesting that you can see how you stack up against your colleagues or other departments so there are leader boards there.
-And then actually with the points, you can also donate money to charity, so the company can have a poll of, for example, which charities the company should be donating money to and the most active and influential employees can then have a say to which charities they donate money to or then they can also claim small rewards from the platform, and that’s entirely up to the company to decide whether it’s a Starbucks gift card or if it’s a gym membership, or some other memorabilia.
+Some companies find it interesting that you can see how you stack up against your colleagues or other departments, so there are leaderboards there.
+And then actually, with the points, you can also donate money to charity, so the company can have a poll of, for example, which charities the company should be donating money to.
+The most active and influential employees can then have a say to which charities they donate money to or then they can also claim small rewards from the platform, and that’s entirely up to the company to decide whether it’s a Starbucks gift card or if it’s a gym membership, or some other memorabilia.

-Who are likely to be the most engaged users of an employee advocacy tool?
+Who will likely be the most engaged users of an employee advocacy tool?

-I think the most interesting part is that you cannot always tell, so sometimes our clients are really surprised how active their people are, especially after they give the green light and actually encourage them to be more active on social media.
+I think the most interesting part is that you cannot always tell, so sometimes our clients are really surprised at how active their people are, especially after they give the green light and actually encourage them to be more active on social media.
 But obviously if you have employees that are already being active on LinkedIn, it just fuels the fire, so to speak.
-So those people that already have those networks and understand the value of professional networking online, those are usually in the beginning the usual suspects.
+So, those people who already have those networks and understand the value of professional networking online are usually, in the beginning, the usual suspects.

 How can you evaluate what content is good for the brand?

-Mikael: Yeah, that’s something that we’re always being asked about and we decided we’re going to write a little blog about it.
-And I think the key word is value and value to actually three different kind of stakeholders.
-So as long as the content is valuable to, first and foremost, the employee, secondly, the employee’s networks and thirdly, also the company itself.
-If they can find a lot of content that checks all those three different areas then they’re off to a good start.
-Further reading at the Smarp blog.
+Mikael: Yeah, that’s something that we’re always being asked about, and we decided we’re going to write a little blog about it.
+And I think the key word is value and value to actually three different kinds of stakeholders.
+So, as long as the content is valuable to, first and foremost, the employee, the employee’s networks, and the company itself, If they can find a lot of content that checks all those three different areas, they’re off to a good start.

 Questions to ask yourself: